Union membership hit a historic low in 2023, here's what the data says.

 Along with the passage of laws unfavorable toward labor unions, some corporations invest money into programs and consultants who engage in union-suppressing tactics, according to the Economic Policy Institute (EPI).
 A 2019 analysis from the EPI found that companies spent $340 million a year on "union avoiding" consultants who help deter organizers.
 And employers were charged with violating federal law in 41.5% of all union election campaigns.

-This article originally appeared on USA TODAY: Labor union membership hit a historic low in 2023, here's why.
+This article originally appeared on Louisville Courier Journal: Labor union membership hit a historic low in 2023, here's why.